Team Building

 Directions

 Divide your group into teams of two to three people.
-Provide each group with a supply of bio-degradable packing peanuts.
+Provide each team with a supply of bio-degradable packing peanuts.
 Our peanuts are made from corn starch so they decompose in water.
 They are fun, safe, and made in the U.S.

 Explain that participants will have two days to create a sculpture made entirely from packing peanuts.
 Two days will provide enough time to bring in extra materials from home if wanted.